-5.5 Regional priority setting
+5.5 Regional Priority Setting

 In developing biodiversity priorities for the region a range of data and information sources have been used, including ecological databases, expert opinion from ecologists and those with local knowledge together with modelling and decision support tools.
 Community knowledge of local assets, including their values, threats and condition has been a key consideration in the development of priorities.
-Many native vegetation assets were identified as part of the Asset identification process run with the community and regional stakeholders.
+Many native vegetation assets were identified as part of the asset identification process run with the community and regional stakeholders.
 These assets were mapped at various scales from small patches of bush and remnant vegetation through to large areas of public land.
-Most of these assets have been amalgamated to form the priority habitat areas shown below (Refer to Figure 9, Table 7).
-The newly developed DSE tool Natureprint has been used extensively in the identification and refinement of priority habitat areas.
+Most of these assets have been amalgamated to form the erbivores priority habitat areas shown in Figure 9 and Table 8.
+The newly developed DEPI tool Natureprint has been used extensively in the identification and refinement of priority habitat areas.

 An assessment has been made of the relationship between priority native vegetation assets and threatened flora and fauna in order to determine the degree to which these habitat areas 'capture' priority threatened species assets.
-This assessment demonstrates strong alignment for significant threatened fauna species (Refer to Appendix 9.3).
+This assessment demonstrates strong alignment for significant threatened fauna species (Refer to Appendix 3).

 As the number of species at risk grows, implementing individual species management programs has become increasingly challenging.
-While this method is appropriate for some species, approaches that benefit a range of species (both threatened and those that may yet become vulnerable) will be preferred.
+While this method is appropriate for some species, approaches that benefit a range of species (both threatened and those that may vet become vulnerable) will be preferred.
 The traditional approach of conserving species in their current locations and environments must be broadened to better encompass climate adaptation and the maintenance of ecosystems under changed conditions.
 This can be achieved through programs aimed at achieving broader, landscape-scale outcomes through threat mitigation and the maintenance of ecological and evolutionary processes.

 While recognising that all threatened species and communities are significant we have allocated a relative significance to assist with prioritisation and investment planning.
 A set of criteria were applied to all species identified through community and expert elicitation, Individual taxa were then allocated to categories of exceptional, very high, high and moderate significance.
-It is important to note that this method recognises that insufficient resources are available to carry out all possible conservation actions for all threatened species and that prioritisation is essential to focus effort on detailed analyses for a priority subset of high significance and high threat species where feasibility of conservation actions is greater.
-In doing so we recognise that planning and regulatory instruments will be used to assess and protect threatened species in conjunction with survey and monitoring work to improve our knowledge and understanding of condition and trends.
+It is important to note that this method recognises that insufficient resources are available to carry out all possible conservation actions for all threatened species and that prioritisation is essential to focus effort on detailed analyses for a